CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 * major problem with action selection: how is the "menu" represented and how is this mapped through with parallel pathways for each possible action, which is necessary for the standard action selection logic.

-* multiple different parallel loops through BG wrt to cortex and also downstream motor areas: different dynamics in different loops?
+* multiple different parallel loops through BG wrt to cortex and also downstream motor areas: different dynamics in different loops?  ventral is tiny compared to dorsal -- just does one integrated Go No vs. many competing dynamic motor shaping things in dorsal.

 * Broader feedback from FSi etc: dorsal bg.

+* action selection happens in planning -- goal selection phase -- must be serial to avoid binding problems- after that it is dynamic constraint satisfaction as real-time action shaping unfolds.

+Show Hisham data for what vs looks like - usu key up front points etc.

 ## Functional organization of the thalamus